Discover our postgraduate students' completed research projects and published research.

 Mengying Jiang researched English translations of contemporary Chinese women writers.

-Mohsen Kafi is exploring the promotion and reception of translated fiction in New Zealand.
+Mohsen Kafi explored the promotion and reception of translated fiction in New Zealand.

-Nancy Marquez’s aims to present annotated translations of early 17th century letters composed in colonial Mexico
+Nancy Marquez presented annotated translations of early 17th century letters composed in colonial Mexico.

 Rory McKenzie explored the challenges of subtitling humour using Fantozzi (1975) as a case study.

 Sarah Mahalli researched Andean visual culture and counterhegemony in the works of Peruvian writer and anthropologist José María Arguedas.